Mosiah 12:18-14:12

 Sister Bonnie L. Oscarson, Young Women General President:

 “We need to get the gospel from our heads into our hearts!
-It is possible for us to merely go through the motions of living the gospel because it is expected or because it is the culture in which we have grown up or because it is habit. …
+It is possible for us to merely go through the motions of living the gospel because it is expected or because it is the culture in which we have grown up or because it is a habit. …

-“We all need to seek to have our hearts and very natures changed so that we no longer have desire to follow the ways of the world but to please God” (Bonnie L. Oscarson, “Do Believe?”Ensign or Liahona, May 2016, 88).
+“We all need to seek to have our hearts and very natures changed so that we no longer have a desire to follow the ways of the world but to please God” (Bonnie L. Oscarson, “Do I Believe?”Ensign or Liahona, May 2016, 88).

 Elder Dallin H. Oaks of the Quorum of the Twelve Apostles: